nomansadiq11/kafka-connect-monitoring/README.md

-# kafka-monitoring
+# Kafka Monitoring
-This repo is created how to monitor the confluent kafka
+This repo is created monitor the confluent kafka connectors and Topics